allenpinjic/mustar-project/README.md

 <img width="206" alt="image" src="https://github.com/user-attachments/assets/15feb096-bac7-4c83-bd52-e15ed6b39c72">
 </p>
 <p align "center">
 Figure 3.
-Linear prediction for the values of the specified mass proxies (mu-star μ<sup>*</sup> and SZ signal ζ) and using the log mass of a cluster
+Linear prediction for the values of the specified mass proxies (MuStar μ<sup>*</sup> and SZ signal ζ) and using the log mass of a cluster
 </p>
 <br>

 <p align="center">
-In this model assuming a first order expansion of the halo-mass-function, the simplified version of the mass variance6 is:
+In this model assuming a first-order expansion of the halo-mass-function, the simplified version of the mass variance6 is:
 </p>
 <p align="center">
 <img width="520" alt="image" src="https://github.com/user-attachments/assets/8c4a26ca-9833-41f0-b711-c823f8cdae6c">